jamur2/Jamur2nes/README.rst

 For more detailed instructions on configuration and deployment, see `rod.recipe.appengine <http://pypi.python.org/pypi/rod.recipe.appengine>`_, the configuration tool used to integrate buildout with App Engine.

-There is a caveat, though.
-Google App Engine targets Python 2.5, so any hacking you do will need to be compatible with that version of Python.
-Python 2.7 support is in the works as of this writing, but has not been released.